janakerman/mage-play/README.md

 ## Targets

 Mage targets are in `targets/`.
 They can be imported as per `test/mage.go`.
-Note that `magefile.go` exists to support running with `go run` as used in the tests (`go run tests/mage.go ...`).
+Note that `mage.go` exists to support running with `go run` as used in the tests (`go run tests/mage.go ...`).
 This is to avoid the dependency on the `mage` binary.
 If mage is installed on the system then `mage ...` in the `test/` directory would suffice.